arkham55/arkham55/README.md

 # 💫 About Me:
-I am an Information Technology undergraduate student at Yogyakarta State University with a strong passion for technology
-                                especially in the area of web development.
+I am an Information Technology undergraduate student at Yogyakarta State University with a strong passion for technology, especially in the area of web development.

 ## 🌐 Socials: